-K.AP.C.01 With guidance, independently or collaboratively create programs to accomplish tasks using sequencing (emphasizing the beginning, middle, program a robot device, or and end).

-1.AP.C.01 With guidance, independently 2.AP.C.01 With guidance, independently and collaboratively create programs to accomplish tasks using a programming language, robot device, or unplugged activity that includes sequencing, conditionals, and repetition.
+By end of Grade 2 Standard: Control K.AP.C.01 With guidance, independently or collaboratively create programs to accomplish tasks using sequencing (emphasizing the beginning, middle, and end). or collaboratively create p accomplish tasks using sec conditionals, and repetitio programs to quencing, on (e.g., r 2.AP.C.01 With guidance, independently and collaboratively create programs to accomplish tasks using a programming language, robot device, or unplugged activi that includes sequencing, conditionals, and repetition.